mjaquiery/NIRO-sr/checklist_protocol.md

 description: "NIRO Checklist for Systematic Review Protocol"
 layout: checklist
 protocol: protocol
-summary: "The NIRO checklist ensures that nothing gets missed in the complex process of systematic review."
+summary: "The NIRO checklist for writing and pre-registering a protocol for your systematic review helps you to be as rigorous as possible"
 ---